rthbound/eenie_meenie/README.md

   groups: ["Control", "Experimental"],       # EenieMeenie's assignment options
   member: @obj,                              # Member of population
   group_rules: {
     "Control"        => { threshold: 0.5 },  # No more than one half
     "Experimental"   => { threshold: 0.5 },  # No more than one half
     "Experimental A" => { threshold: false } # Don't care
     "Experimental B" => { threshold: false } # Don't care
   }
 }).execute!
 ```

 ### Pull requests/issues

-Please submit any useful pull requests through GitHub.
-Please report any bugs using Github's issue tracker.
+Use GitHub's issue tracker to report problems or request changes.
+Pull Requests are encouraged.
+Don't forget to add tests for any changes you'd like merged.